188.8.131.52 Adjusted taxable income

-When the Registrar is considering a parent's application for the minimum annual rate to be reduced to nil (section 66A) (2.5.4), or the fixed annual rate to not be used (section 65B) (2.5.3), any income earned, derived or received by the parent must be considered, except certain prescribed payments within CSA Regs regulation 7D.
-An NDIS amount is a prescribed payment under regulation 7D, and therefore, NDIS amounts are excluded from the definition of 'income' for these child support decisions.
+When the Registrar is considering a parent's application for the minimum annual rate to be reduced to nil (section 66A) (2.5.4), or the fixed annual rate to not be used (section 65B) (2.5.3), any income earned, derived or received by the parent must be considered, except certain prescribed payments within CSA Regs section 13.
+An NDIS amount is a prescribed payment under section 13, and therefore, NDIS amounts are excluded from the definition of 'income' for these child support decisions.

 Act reference: National Disability Insurance Scheme Act 2013

 Income Tax Assessment Act 1997 section 52-180 National Disability Insurance Scheme amounts are exempt

 CSA Act section 65B Application for section 65A not to apply, section 66A Registrar may reduce an assessment to nil in certain cases

 From the 2009-10 financial year, a parent's reportable superannuation contributions are included in the calculation of their adjusted taxable income.
 These provisions capture the 'salary sacrificed' superannuation contributions to be added to income as a result of means testing reforms announced in the Federal Budget of 2008-2009.